max-pfeiffer/uvicorn-poetry/examples/fast_api_multistage_build_with_json_logging/README.md

 upon that image.

 ## Tests
-When running the project locally and not inside of a container please be aware that you don't need to run
+When running the project locally and not inside a container please be aware that you don't need to run
 [pytest over the Pyton interpreter](https://docs.pytest.org/en/6.2.x/goodpractices.html#tests-outside-application-code).
 Instead, you can just run pytest like that: